AdobeDocs/experience-platform.en/help/profile/api/overview.md

 ## Next steps {#next-steps}

 To begin making calls using the [!DNL Real-time Customer Profile] API, read the [getting started guide](getting-started.md) then select one of the endpoint guides to learn how to use specific [!DNL Profile]-related endpoints.
-To learn more about working with [!DNL Profile] data using the [!DNL Platform] UI, see the [Real-time Customer Profile user guide](../ui/user-guide.md).
+To work with [!DNL Profile] data using the [!DNL Experience Platform] UI, please refer to the [Real-time Customer Profile user guide](../ui/user-guide.md).